 Tying this into general business activities later led to a concept of the ‘three Ps’ – People, Planet, Profit – gaining traction in the 1990s.
 This argued that a business-minded focus on each of these three words (and not just profit) were equally important for any commercial enterprise to be sustainable.4

-With the focus now on ESG, sustainability investing is no longer limited to exclusions, saving the environment, or putting people’s welfare alongside profit.
+With the focus now on ESG, sustainable investing is no longer limited to exclusions, saving the environment, or putting people’s welfare alongside profit.
 Analysis of ESG factors is now routinely integrated into wider financial analysis that still looks at standard metrics such as profitability and market share.
 It’s become part of the mix – it’s no longer a rebel with a cause.

 This has created the concept of integrated sustainability (discussed in Chapter 3) and a more holistic, all-encompassing approach by which SI has reached maturity, essentially becoming mainstream.